Matrix Kloosterman sums: Identities via reduction of rank

 In \(Z\) the elementary matrices \(\e_{*,*}\) are of size \((n-2)\times(n-2)\). \end{enumerate} \end{thm} \begin{proof} The statements are easy corollaries of Proposition~\ref{pro-red-using-blocks} except for the fact in (ii) that \(n_i\) must be greater than 1, which is equivalent to \(\varepsilon_{k-1}\neq 0\).
 Since \(k<n-1\) and \(\varepsilon_{k-1}= 0\) imply that the parameters in Proposition~\ref{pro-red-using-blocks} are very simple, all \(z=0\), and \(\xi=-\bar{u}_{k,n-1}\).
 Therefore

 vanishes. \end{proof}

 While the matrices \(a''+z\) are not in Jordan normal form, they are again matrices with a single eigenvalue \(\alpha\).
-Therefore collecting them according their conjugacy classes gives a characteristic \(p\) version of Theorem~\ref{thm-motivic}.
-In the next two sections we will prove that the polynomials that arise this way do not depend on \(p\).
+Therefore collecting them according their conjugacy classes gives a reduction algorithm, in fact a characteristic \(p\) version of Theorem~\ref{thm-motivic} (see Proposition \ref{pro-intermed-red-jordan}).
+In the next two sections we will explicate this strategy and prove that the polynomials that arise this way do not depend on \(p\).